turingschool/curriculum/tutorials/environment/git_strategy.markdown

 5. He commits on his branch, finishes his work before you do, and merges it back into the "shared" original
 6. When your branch is ready, merge it back into the known version you started with.
 7. You commit a little bit more work to your branch and go to merge it back into `master`... but wait!
 Jim's code is in there!
 What happens?!?
 One of three things:
   * It just works.
-You and Jim worked on different stuff, and the changes just merged together with no issue.
+You and Jim worked on different files, and the changes just merge together with no issue.
   * It just works, version #2.
 Even though you and Jim touched the same file, maybe even the same line of code, git was able to merge the changes.
   * Git merges 99% of the work, but realizes it isn't smart enough on one piece of code... maybe you changed a variable name Jim refactored away.
 It alerts you.
 You fix this problem, run your tests, commit the change, and continue with the merge.